 The PN Admissions Committee will select each semester's class from the pool of applicants who meet minimum admission requirements.
 Any application with incomplete records will not be considered for admission.
 The admission process is competitive, and completion of minimum requirements is not a guarantee of admission.
-Priority consideration for admission will be given as follows: 1) In-district students who have taken coursework at MCC; 2) Out-of-district students who have taken swith no MCC coursework; 4) Out-of-state students.
+Priority consideration for admission will be given as follows: 1) In-district students who have taken coursework at MCC; 2) Out-of-district students who have taken coursework at MCC; 3) Mississippi residents with no MCC coursework; 4) Out-of-state students.
 Check with the Health Education Advisor for selection details and deadlines.